Do you want to satisfy your sweet tooth without adding empty calories or chemicals to your diet?

 Coconut sugar is made from sap extracted from the coconut tree.
 Its flavor is often compared to brown sugar with a hint of caramel, so it works well as a substitute for sugar in desserts.

-Manufacturers of coconut sugar claim that the natural sweetener is a low glycemic food, and so
+Manufacturers of coconut sugar claim that it is a low glycemic food, and so it takes longer for the digestive system to break it